 Often people have misconception as accessibility is only for screen reader users, but in fact accessibility is for all.
 An accessible Web can give you more advantages beyond social inclusion as follows.

-Accessibility & SEO
+Accessibility & Search Engines

 Many of the search engine algorithms overlaps with accessibility best practices like appropriate page title, meaningful links(not having only click here, more etc), semantic heading mark up, images with appropriate alternate text and audio/videos with transcripts and Captions.
 See more @ SEO section in Semantic Markup.
 Thus following accessibility helps indexing your content well by search engines, thereby gets you more traffic.

 Cross platform compatible

 Following a semantic markup and table less layout for separating content from presentation, and responsive design will render your content well across the browsers and devices such as mobile and tablets.

 Pages with good color contrast are easy to read including for persons with low vision, senior citizens, and color deficiency users, pages with consistent layout and content in plane language will be understandable to basic internet users and cognitive(learning) disabled, and videos with captions/sub titles helps understanding non-English speaking users and hearing impaired users Accessible content will be usable but the converse need not be true, for example an input field with spanned label text helps understands to sited users what the control is but is not accessible to screen reader users..
 Thus accessibility helps your content usable to widest audiences.

 Over 10% (1 billion) of global population is disabled as per World Health Organization ( WHO )latest report, fortunately due to advent of various Assistive technologies most of them are able to access the web.
-But less than 10% of the web sites are accessible so far, making your site accessible gets you these potential customers.
+But less than 10% of the websites are accessible so far, making your site accessible gets you these potential customers.

 These days growing number of countries have accessibility legislations.
 With the inception of UNCRPD ( United Nations Convention on the Rights of People with Disability ) in 2007, 153 countries signed and ratified, which requires accessibility under article 9, some countries just have a legislation and some have both legislation and own guidelines(example, US has

 In 2006 Target Corporation was sued for $6 Million to make its web site accessible.

 - US: ADA(Americans with Disability Act) and Section 508 Amendment to the Rehabilitation Act of 1973

-- UK: Equality Act 2010
+UK: Equality Act 2010

 - Australia: DDA(Disability Discrimination ACT 1992